 ADED 191C Dental Assisting Clinical Experience I 0-4-1

 Clinic sessions are coordinated with lectures in preclinical theory.
 Demonstration and practice of all procedures in simulated clinical situations.
-All students enrolled in ADED 191C with be charged at $350 per semester clinical surcharge.
+All students enrolled in ADED 191C will be charged a 0 per semester clinical surcharge.

 ADED 196C Dental Assisting Clinical Experience II 0-15-5

 Experience in a dental office performing chair-side assisting, laboratory procedures, office procedures, and exposing, processing and mounting radiographs.
-All students enrolled in ADED 196C with be charged at $350 per semester clinical surcharge.
+All students enrolled in ADED 196C will be charged a 0 per semester clinical surcharge.
 (Prerequisites: DN 105, DN 110, DN 161, DN 175 and DN 191)

 ADED 201C Dental Hygiene III 2-1-2